-In advance of the internalization of management in April 2021, in late 2020, the Compensation Committee retained FTI Consulting, an independent compensation consultant, to assist it in reviewing the competitiveness of non-executive director compensation and our executive compensation programs, considering the overall design of the compensation programs and providing compensation advice independent of company management.
-The Compensation Committee retained FTI Consulting once again in the fall of 2021 and 2022.
-Representatives of FTI Consulting provide assistance to the Compensation Committee with respect to various matters, including: (i) a benchmarking review of peer company executive compensation; (ii) annual incentive plan structuring and awards; (iii) evaluating the elements and design of various aspects of our compensation program; (iv) assisting in peer group development; and (v) assisting in the design and review of employment agreements, severance and similar arrangements for certain of our senior executives and the Company generally.
-FTI Consulting does not provide any other services to us, except as may be pre-approved by the Chair of the Compensation Committee.
+The Compensation Committee engages independent compensation consultants to assist it in reviewing the competitiveness of non-executive director compensation and our executive compensation programs, considering the overall design of the compensation programs and providing compensation advice independent of company management.
+The Compensation Committee retained FTI Consulting in the fall of 2022 to assist in the implementation of the 2023 Annual Incentive Plan.
+In December 2023, the Compensation Committee engaged Ferguson Partners as a new independent consultant to advise on the year end administration of the 2023 Annual Incentive Plan and related matters on a go-forward basis.
+Representatives of Ferguson Partners have and will continue to provide assistance to the Compensation Committee with respect to various matters, including: (i) a benchmarking review of peer company executive compensation; (ii) annual incentive plan structuring and awards; (iii) evaluating the elements and design of various aspects of our compensation program; (iv) assisting in peer group development; and (v) assisting in the design and review of employment agreements, severance and similar arrangements for certain of our senior executives and the Company generally.
+Neither FTI Consulting nor Ferguson Partners provide any other services to us, except as may be pre-approved by the Chair of the Compensation Committee.